jonataslaw/getx/README.md

 // give the raw route to access for example, rawRoute.isFirst() Get.rawRoute

-// give access to Rounting API from GetObserver Get.routing
+// give access to Routing API from GetObserver Get.routing

 // check if snackbar is open